-If you take a spin through venture capital websites, you’ll notice some common language - phrases like “bold ideas”, “huge, growing markets”, and “breakthrough technologies”.
-It quickly becomes obvious that VCs are only looking for companies that have the potential to become behemoths, ones that could go from non-existence to an IPO in under a decade.
+If you take a spin through venture capital (VC) websites, you’ll notice some common language - phrases like “bold ideas”, “huge, growing markets”, and “breakthrough technologies”.
+It quickly becomes obvious that VCs are only looking for companies that have the potential to become behemoths.
+Businesses that could go from non-existence to an IPO in under a decade.

 So what about entrepreneurs with ideas that are just not big enough?
 Imagine that you’re a rare plant enthusiast - you enjoy looking at and collecting them.
 You have an idea for a startup - a rental marketplace similar to Airbnb but that will allow people to stay in houses that have rare plants in them.
 It will function similarly to Airbnb but have a few distinguishing features, including the ability to showcase and filter by plants in the listings.

 First, the bad news.
 If you present an idea like this to a venture capitalist you’ll probably get a polite response and then never hear from them again.
 They’ll quickly size up the market and decide that it’s not going to become one of the unicorns they spend their days chasing.

 There is, however, more good news than bad news.
 Firstly, assuming you can build the product, you’ll have a much easier time selling it than a more generic platform.
 That’s because you already have ties in this community, know exactly what its members want, and can deliver a very tailored experience.
 And once the first few people experience it, the word can spread much quicker than in a broader community.